aditya-rajagopal/zfracture/README.md

 The game is built as a dll and the engine is the actual runtime.
 The game is loaded dynamically at runtime allowing the game to be modified and recompiled wile running.
 The engine will watch the game dll and reload it.
 All memory is owned by the engine and all game state is owned by the engine allowing reloading to be quick.
 The game must be stateless.

-Making using of zig comptime allows many features to be implemented in interesting ways:
+Making use of zig comptime allows many features to be implemented in interesting ways:
 - Scoped logging that allows creating of arbitrary loggers that will write to both files and the terminal using 1 backend.
 - In debug builds all allocations are scoped and tracked by type of allocation but this is stripped in release builds.
 - Allows static dispatch of math functions based on types rather than dynamic dispatches that woudl be common in a class based language
 - A renderer that could be swapped at runtime.
 Currenlty only vulkan is implemented but OpenGL and DirectX will in the future.
+- Allows some data to be modifiable at runtime by watching files for changes and in release or distribution builds embedding binary data into the exectuable instead for the same data.

 ## Interesting things